izzumani/AzureServiceBus/README.md

 Solution is designed with Event-Driven architecture, this Worker Service will be consuming and producing events and follow a model of eventual consistency.
 When an underlying service is unavailable it would expect the requests to be processed once the service is back up and running

-We will be using Azure Service Bus to deliver events and messages.
+We are be using Azure Service Bus to deliver events and messages.